 - Experienced Technical, Supervisor or Manager – for supervisors or managers with job experience but have not completed a relevant NVQ and are not part of an approved professional body

 - Experienced Worker – Workers with relevant job experience but without a Level 2 NVQ/ SVQ

 - Trainee – For trainees who are registered for a relevant qualification in order to gain a skilled CSCS card

 - Industry Placement Card – For those undergoing a construction-related qualification or training programme requiring a minimum of a 30 day work placement, such as T-Levels for e.g.

 - Provisional – A temporary card issued to those who are working through a probationary period

-- Advanced Craft - for workers who have a high level of skill in their occupation
+- Skilled Worker - for workers who have a high level of skill in their occupation

 - Supervisor - for those working in a supervisory role overseeing personnel on construction sites